SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### propositions

 A proposition is the thing that bears truth value.
-A proposition may be atomic or non-atomic.
+A proposition may be atomic or compound.
 An atomic proposition is a proposition that cannot be further analyzed into constituent propositions (in the given logic).
-A non-atomic proposition is a propositon that can be further analyzed into constituent propositions (in the given logic.)
+A compound proposition is a propositon that can be further analyzed into constituent propositions (in the given logic.)

 ##### proposition containers